SEA-ME-Team6/app-ipi/README.md

 # DES_Head-Unit

 ## Introduction
 This project aims to implement a Vehicle Application based on Service-Oriented Architecture (SOA).
 Each application communicates through the Someip protocol.
-This project uses Commonapi to design the communication structure.
+This project utilize Commonapi to design the communication structure.
 And, the Head Unit includes functions such as music, ambient light, gear selection, and head light.
 Each of these functions is managed within the Head Unit by the Qt Application Manager

 The applications are as follows: